EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/detailed-hydropower.md

 !!! danger "Direct linking required"
     The nodes included in the water way should be connected directly and not through an [`Availability`](@extref EnergyModelsBase.Availability) node.
 An availability node can be used to connect electricity resources, but the water resource must be excluded from the availability node to prevent that the availability node is used to move water to reservoirs with higher altitude without consuming electricity.

+!!! danger "Reservoir inputs required"
+    All nodes must have both inputs and output.
+    Therefore, a [`RefSource`](@extref EnergyModelsBase.RefSource) node with capacity 0 should be connected to the reservoir at the top of the water course.

 !!! note "Ocean node"
     The water transported through the hydropower system requires a final destination.
     The ocean, or similar final destination, should be represented as a [`RefSink`](@extref EnergyModelsBase.RefSink) with the water resource as input an no surplus penalty.